e-commerceinternational-marketing

 You should also offer a quick and easy way for customers to contact you at any time, either through an email address or a 24/7 available chatbot.
 Finally, ensure that your policies for returns, exchanges, and refunds are clear, transparent, and easy to understand.

-Spanish online customers have a special liking for finding bargains, special offers, and even freebies.
-So, to entice them to buy from on your store, you could advertise promotions, special deals, and buy-one-get-one-free offers.
+Customers of ecommerce in Spain have a special liking for finding bargains, special offers, and even freebies.
+So, to entice them to buy from your store, you could advertise promotions, special deals, and buy-one-get-one-free offers.

 If you are going to sell to Spanish people, you are going to have to do so in their own language.
 Spanish is not only the official language of the country but is also one of the most spoken languages across the globe.

 Try to adapt your items and offers to the Spanish market, and keep an eye on the calendar.
-It can be helpful, in fact, to launch special deals and promotions during specific times of the year that coincide with Spanish bank holidays.
+It can be helpful, in fact, to launch special deals and promotions during specific times of the year that coincide with Spanish bank holidays and regional festivals.

-Despite being relatively young and immature, the Spanish ecommerce market is showing sure signs of rapid and ongoing development.
-For this reason, many foreign brands are looking at Spain as their next investment – and so should you!
+Despite being relatively young compared to northern neighbours, the Spain ecommerce market is showing sure signs of rapid and ongoing development.
+For this reason, many foreign brands are looking at Spain as their next investment, and so should you.

 Need more help or advice on how to nail your digital marketing strategy when selling to foreign markets?
-Contact the team at Gaasly today.
+Contact the team of consultants at Gaasly today.

 FAQs